ahmedmsalah99/assignment1_rt/README.md

 * Behaviour

-1) Assumes starting positions for the turtles that don't violate the condtions
-2) When a boundry is violated it teleports the vaiolator turtle into a safe pose and stops it
+1) When a boundry is violated it stops the vaiolator and then teleports it into the nearest safe lcoation
-3) When distance is violated turtle 2 is teleported into a safe space by teleporting up or down based on its relative pose with turtle1
+2) When distance is violated the turtles are stopped and then teleported into the nearest safe lcoation by an elegant way
-4) Also, both turtles stops if distance condition violated (1.0 threshold)
-5) The distance and the violations are checked using a 100/s rate function execution
+3) The distance and the violations are checked using a 100Hz rate function execution

 * How to run ?